Creamy Butternut Squash and Pear Bisque

 - 2 tablespoons sweet chili sauce Add to list

 - Salt and pepper, to taste Add to list

 - 1 cup coconut milk Add to list

-Preheat oven to 350° F. Cut the squash, crosswise, into several sections and roast it in the oven for 30 to 40 minutes, or until a knife inserts easily into the flesh.
-Cool it slightly, scoop out the soft flesh (removing any seeds), and chop it coarsely.
+Preheat oven to 350° F. Cut squash, crosswise, into several sections and roast for 30 to 40 minutes, or until a knife inserts easily into the flesh.
+Cool slightly, scoop out the soft flesh (removing any seeds) and coarsely chop.
 You should have about 2 cups.